HMuraja/p5-book-review/README.md

         KEY: DISABLE_COLLECTSATIC   VALUE: 1
         KEY: SECRET_KEY             VALUE: django-insecure-...

-16. In *Deploy* taball settings was kept as from previous delpoyment and on *Manual Deploy* Deploy Branch was clicked to deploy the complete application.
+16. In *Deploy* tab settings was kept as from previous deployment and on *Manual Deploy* Deploy Branch was clicked to deploy the complete application.

 </details>